 All precast joints below grade shall be externally waterproofed.
 A petrolatum tape waterproof membrane shall be applied externally around all riser, grade adjustment, top and base section joints on all maintenance holes and valve chambers.
 Extend completely around all riser section joints with a minimum 300 mm wide strip, installed as per manufacturer’s specifications.
 The tape shall be sealed to the concrete surface to ensure no air pockets or other spaces that might allow water infiltration.

-Refer to the Region’s Standard Drawings [enter the appropriate drawing numbers] for waterproofing of maintenance holes and valve chambers.
+Refer to the Region’s Standard Drawings 02.01, 02.10for waterproofing of maintenance holes and valve chambers.

 407.07.14 Benching and Channeling is amended by adding the following: